 Verizon Wireless Overview

-Verizon Wireless provides the customer with the strongest and most reliable network, covering 99 percent of the nation.
-The provider even boasts a subscriber number of 142.8 million as of July 2016.
+Verizon Wireless provides the customer with the strongest and most reliable LTE network, covering 99 percent of the nation.
+The provider even boasted a subscriber number of 143.9 million as of Q3 2016.

-Despite the sparkling numbers Verizon hovers over, the service is more expensive compared to your average carrier.
-In fact, it is one of the most expensive wireless providers in the nation, especially since it doesn't carry an unlimited plan.
+Despite the sparkling numbers Verizon hovers over, the service is more expensive compared to your average wireless carrier.
+Even the re-introduced Verizon Unlimited Plan is more expensive compared to the prices of T-Mobile and Sprint's unlimited plans.
+In fact, it is one of the most expensive wireless providers in the nation.
 However, you can at least admit that you're paying for quality, even in areas such as customer service.

 Verizon is known to be rated a little lower than AT&T and T-Mobile - at least in regards to the ACSI numbers, as it bears a score of 71 - but some publications have claimed its customer service to be the second best, behind T-Mobile.